Crystal Palace's Zaha keeps fit with outdoor bicycle exercise | Goal.com

 Crystal Palace's Zaha keeps fit with outdoor bicycle exercise

-Crystal Palace forward Wilfried Zaha has shared a picture riding a bicycle outdoors as the lockdown from the coronavirus pandemic continues.
+Crystal Palace forward Wilfried Zaha has shared a picture of him riding a bicycle outdoors as the lockdown from the coronavirus pandemic continues.

 The Premier League has been inactive since matchday 29 due to the spread of the virus across the globe.

-Players have therefore been forced to stay indoors to curb the potential havoc from the spread.
+Players have therefore been forced to stay indoors to curb the potential impact from the spread.

-There exceptions to the self-isolation rule in which people can only go out is if they want to buy groceries or do some exercise or any emergency.
+There are exceptions to the self-isolation rule - people can go out if they want to buy groceries or do some exercise or any emergency.

-Zaha did the outdoor exercise but it didn't go down well with some of his followers on Instagram who criticised him for breaking the self-isolation rules.
+Zaha did the exercise outdoors but it didn't go down well with some of his followers on Instagram, who criticised him for breaking the self-isolation rule.

-The coronavirus pandemic has affected more than a million people globally including Zaha's United Kingdom base that has more than 160,000 confirmed cases and over 2,900 deaths.
+The coronavirus pandemic has affected more than a million people globally including Zaha's United Kingdom base, which has more than 160,000 confirmed cases and over 2,900 deaths.